bvssvni/oup/simplified.md

 2. Each item in list gets members.
 2. '_index' to refer to current evaluated index.
 3. '_value' to refer to the current evaluated value.
+4. Use '_this' to refer to the current processed item.
+5. Automatic static members.
 4. Allow for-loops.
 7. Allow if-statements.
 8. Allow function declarations.